Shuichi Thomas Kurai

 Shuichi Thomas Kurai (December 14, 1947—June 29, 2018) was a Japanese-born Soto Zen roshi and head abbot of Sozenji Buddhist Temple in Montebello, California.
 Raised in a Soto temple in Japan, he moved to California with his parents in 1952, where his father (Reverend Shuyu Kurai) served as priest at the Zenshuji Soto Mission in Little Tokyo.
-In addition to his role as a Zen teacher, Kurai also instructed others in how to play taiko.
 Kurai was a member of the American Zen Teachers Association.

+In addition to his role as a Zen teacher, Kurai was a highly skilled musician who taught others to play taiko drums.
+He founded the Taiko Center of Los Angeles and led the performing group Satori Daiko.

 Kurai died on June 29, 2018, at the age of 70 following a diagnosis of adult T-Cell leukemia.